kfk383/FinalProject/README.md

 January 14, 2015
 - Worked on animations and drawing objects
--

 January 15, 2015
--Researched animations
+- Further researched animations

 January 16, 2015
--Cirle made to be animated
+- Circle made to be animated
--Reorganized code
+- Reorganized code

 January 17, 2015
--Created backgrounds for all the different options of settings and difficulty -Made scoring algorithm
+- Created backgrounds for all the different options of settings and difficulty
+- Made scoring algorithm
--Primed settings and difficulty for implementation to the game -Changed scoreboard to be compatible with changes made within the game
+- Primed settings and difficulty for implementation to the game
+- Changed scoreboard to be compatible with changes made within the game

 January 18, 2015
 -